All posts

 An exam or scan is the only way to find a thyroid nodule.
 If you have a thyroid nodule, it can occasionally grow to uncomfortable sizes.
 They may cause shortness of breath or difficulty swallowing when this occurs.

 If your doctor detects a thyroid nodule, they may recommend further evaluation.
-Blood tests, imaging tests or a biopsy may be necessary to rule out cancer.
+Blood tests, imaging tests, or a biopsy may be necessary to rule out thyroid cancer.
 Depending on the size and severity of the nodule, medication or surgery may be recommended for treatment.

 If you feel a lump where your thyroid is or experience symptoms common to thyroid nodules, make sure to let your doctor know.
 To recap, these are the symptoms you may experience: